 In any instance in which it is discovered that financial accountability activities are not implemented in accordance with the policies/procedures outlined in Appendix I of this waiver, DOM will hold a quality improvement strategy meeting with the operating agency within 30 days to examine if any changes need to be implemented systematically.
 In some cases, informal actions, such as obtaining an explanation of the circumstances surrounding the event, or verification that remediation actions have been taken, may be sufficient to deem the problem resolved.
 In other situations, more formal actions may be taken.
 This may consist of a written corrective action plan (CAP).
 In instances in which a CAP is needed, the operating agency and/or provider will have 30 days to submit the written corrective action plan detailing the plan for remediation.
 Once DOM approves the submitted corrective action plan, the operating agency and/or provider will have 30 days to implement the approved CAP.
 DOM will conduct necessary follow up to determine the effectiveness of remediation actions.
 DOM will report intentional submission of erroneous claims to DOM Division of Program Integrity for follow up within 48 hours of discovery and recoup money paid erroneously to providers.

-ii.
-Remediation Data Aggregation Remediation-related Data Aggregation and Analysis (including trend identification)
+Remediation-related Data Aggregation and Analysis (including trend identification)

-Responsible Party (check each that applies): Frequency of data aggregation and analysis (check each that applies):
+Responsible Party(check each that applies): Frequency of data aggregation and analysis (check each that applies):

 State Medicaid Agency Weekly

 Operating Agency Monthly

-Sub-State Entity Quarterly

-Other Specify: Annually

-Continuously and Ongoing

-Other Specify: